 Fees are subject to change and published here for guidance only.
 Fees and refund policy.

 As a student at the University, there are additional fees and costs which may or may not apply to you, but that you should be aware of.

 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.

-To facilitate this approach, we use 'GCULearn', the university’s virtual learning environment, across all programme modules.
-Through GCULearn, course materials, reading resources, assessments and feedback are all available online.
-It is also used to enable students to undertake online activities and tasks, listen to podcasts, be involved in online discussion groups, and take part in blogs and Twitter-based learning activities.
+To facilitate this approach, we use GCULearn, the university's virtual learning environment, across all programme modules.
+Through GCULearn, course materials, reading resources, assessment and feedback are all available online.
+It is also used to enable students to undertake online activities and tasks, listen to podcasts, be involved in online discussion groups and take part in blogs and twitter-based learning activities.
 This approach is blended with more traditional lecture, tutorial and seminar contact.